Selim9-9/Chatbot-For-Mental-Health/README.md

 This project also includes a `data_augmentation` folder where additional experiments were conducted in a separate environment, to solve the problem of data imbalance, The original data comes from this [Link](https://www.kaggle.com/datasets/elvis23/mental-health-conversational-data).

-I used HuggingFace model to paraphrase patterns by pegasus model, model name is: "tuner007/pegasus_paraphrase", and run it locally with Visual Studio code editor, I used CUDA as I have a GPU for faster processing, so this step have a seperate vertual environment from the main model (each environment has its requirement file containning their packages).
+I used the HuggingFace model to paraphrase patterns by pegasus model, model name is: "tuner007/pegasus_paraphrase", and ran it locally with Visual Studio code editor, I used CUDA as I have a GPU for faster processing, so this step has a separate virtual environment from the main model (each environment has its requirement file containing their packages).

 - **Install Data Augmentation Dependencies:**
   The `data_augmentation` folder contains its own `requirements.txt` file.
 To install the necessary packages, run: